draeger-lab/refinegems/docs/source/modules/media/mp-au.rst

 Multi-Purpose Artificial Urine (MP-AU)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Mulit-Purpose Artificial Urine is composed of compounds contained within urine as described in 'A New Artificial Urine Protocol to Better Imitate Human Urine'\ :footcite:p:`Sarigul2019`.
+Pan, Altenried and Scheibler *et al.*:footcite:p:`Pan2023` used MP-AU with *Pseudomonas aeruginosa* under aerobic conditions.
+Thus, oxygen is added to the definition.

 .. list-table:: MP-AU composition
    :align: center